-I started thinking about some other findings from the cdc report as well as some anecdotal information I gather from clients other professionals and personal experience.
+I started thinking about some other findings from the CDC report as well as some anecdotal information I gather from the client’s other professionals and personal experience.
 Clients, especially teenagers, say that stress is the biggest mental health challenge they face.
 Wikipedia says the average student will take 112 standardized tests between kindergarten and 12th grade.
 That’s about 10 per year.
 And that doesn’t seem to improve overall college entrance or improve education.
-The high cost of education barely trains people for real life job experience.
-That sentence is also problematic because it reduces a colleges education to little more than a job training program.
+The high cost of education barely trains people for real-life job experience.
+That sentence is also problematic because it reduces a college’s education to little more than a job training program.
 After all, concerns about money are real.
 Aren’t they?

 In the end, all the things that people believe contribute to happiness and life satisfaction get very little attention.
 Happiness just isn’t a priority for most.
 Historically our ancestors had to focus on survival.
-Ritual and tribalism were life saving aspects of the culture.
-All the worlds religions normalize suffering and sacrifice.
-Ancestral and past life vows of poverty, and chastity remain long after they have outlived their usefulness.
+Ritual and tribalism were life-saving aspects of the culture.
+All the world’s religions normalize suffering and sacrifice.
+Ancestral and past life vows of poverty, and chastity remains long after they have outlived their usefulness.

 We’ve gotten off track

 In modern life, most of our needs are attended to.
 Most of us have access to food and shelter.
 We have been trained into believing that happiness is found in stuff.
-Cars, big homes, luxury vacations that help us forget our shitty, over scheduled lives for a little while and luxury items that allow us to feel like we measure up to other people.
+Cars, big homes, luxury vacations that help us forget our shitty, over-scheduled lives for a little while, and luxury items that allow us to feel like we measure up to other people.
 Society rewards stress tolerance with hedonism.
 But hedonism isn’t the path to happiness and tolerating stress isn’t a badge of honor.
 It’s a vicious circle.
-There aren’t enough antidepressant in the world to make an intolerable situation happy.
+There aren’t enough antidepressants in the world to make an intolerable situation happy.
 Stress is stress.
-It’s a normal signal our body sends as a result of hyper arousal.
+It’s a normal signal our body sends as a result of hyperarousal.